TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/DataTypes/Path/Index.rst

 .. container:: table-row

    Data type
+         path

    Examples
          *fileadmin/stuff/*

    Comment
-         Path relative to the directory from which we operate.
+         Path relative to the root directory from which we operate.